ronilaukkarinen/blls/README.md

 **Blls** (bills.io as in _bills I owe_) is a web application for managing and tracking your bills and payments.
 Keep tabs on what you owe, what you've paid, and maintain a clear financial history.

+> [!NOTE]
+> This app is considered as legacy, but the main components are functioning.
+It needs a lot of rework, especially accessibility wise.
+The project was started as a personal solutions to manage bills, but was surpassed by [synci.io](https://synci.io/) and [YNAB](https://www.ynab.com).
+Might still continue developing it further some day.
+Started as private project on GitHub on Mar 14 2019, released as public v0.1.0 Jan 2 2025.

 ## Features

 * Track both paid and unpaid bills